They say never judge a book by its cover. But the first thing you judge is “how good” something looks…

 Produced by Shaft Studios (like

 It’s an odd series, but the visuals as expected by Shaft are something else.

 Produced by Studio Pierrot, the same studio behind:

 - Tokyo Ghoul.

-Somehow none of those 2 elements get in the way of each other.
+Somehow none of those 2 elements gets in the way of each other.
 It does the total opposite.

 The only thing it lacks is a 2nd season, and maybe more action and depth to the protagonist.

-Otherwise it’s become one of my favorites, and you’ll love it if “aesthetics” matters to you.
+Otherwise, it’s become one of my favourites, and you’ll love it if “aesthetics” matters to you.